-At this time, you will complete a Position Create/Change e-form in IRIS (ZPPOSITION000) to make the requested changes or to create the new position.
+- Complete a Position Create/Change e-form in IRIS (ZPPOSITION000) to make the requested changes or to create the new position.
 It is in this step that you will select ‘yes’ to the Create Requisition question.
 Attach a job posting that is consistent with the Position Description when submitting the IRIS workflow transaction.
-Once the position is processed through workflow a requisition will populate in Taleo for the recruitment unit to post as a vacant position.
+Once the position is fully processed through workflow a requisition will populate in Taleo for the recruitment unit to post as a vacant position.

-All regular exempt positions must be advertised for a minimum of seven days.
+- All regular exempt positions must be advertised for a minimum of seven calendar days.
 The presence of a well-qualified, diverse applicant pool will determine if the position should be advertised longer.
 The position will be advertised on the:

 - External Career Site: Both external and internal applicants are encouraged to apply.

 - Internal Career Site: Only UT internal applicants* will be considered.

 *NOTE: Internal applicants are considered to be regular and temporary UT faculty and staff currently employed by the University.

 For additional advertising resources please connect with your Recruitment Business Partner.

 Step 3: The Candidate Pool

-Recruitment Business Partners will screen applications for the minimum education and experience as stated in the position description.
-Applications that meet the minimum job qualifications will be sent to the hiring manager via email for review (Separate emails are sent for each application) and moved forward in the Taleo system to reflect Search Committee Review.
+Recruitment Business Partners will screen applications based on the minimum education experience as stated in the position description.
+Applications that meet the required educational qualifications will be made available for the search committee to view in Taleo.

-Searches for exempt positions on an E account must go through the Office of Equity and Diversity.
-You are required to connect with the Office of Equity and Diversity as soon as the position is posted.
-Your primary and secondary interview pools MUST be approved by the Office of Equity and Diversity BEFORE the candidates can be interviewed.
-Please visit Office of Equity and Diversity – Staff Exempt Searches for additional information on conducting a search with the OED component.
+Searches for exempt positions paid by an E account must have their candidate pools reviewed and approved the Equal Opportunity and Accessibility.
+You are required to connect with the Equal Opportunity and Accessibility as soon as the position is posted.
+Your primary and secondary interview pools MUST be approved by the Equal Opportunity and Accessibility BEFORE the candidates can be interviewed.
+Please visit the Equal Opportunity and Accessibility – Staff Exempt Searches – for additional information on conducting a search with the EOA component.